peterlaurin/group_2/README.md

   -java_functions_final.js; javascript functions (on_press() and one function per plot) that are used by website.html

-Files:
+Main directory:

 website.html: the html code for the website, with embedded javascript

-nature_crawler.py: a python script that crawls Nature journals and extracts authors and authorship information

-PLOS_webcrawler.py: a python script that crawls PLOS_ONE and extracts authors and authorship information

-gender.py: a utility function that assigns gender to authors

-create_database.py: a script that sets up our database of author information, paper information, and author rankings in each paper

 journals.db: the database of author information, paper information, and author rankings in each paper

-database_cleaning.py: a set of utility functions to clean data and make database more accurate

-author_regression.ipynb: a python notebook regressing gender on some of our data and getting a priority of data to visualize on the website

-create_html_plots.py: a script that iterates through all possible combinations of filters (country, field, rank, institution, minimum number of authors) from our website dropdown menus and generates hmtl code for each plot

-plot_functions.py: a script that generates pyplots breaking down gender percentages based on country, field, rank and institution

 Directories/files:

 make_database: scripts to recerate journals.dv
+- nature_crawler.py: a python script that crawls Nature journals and extracts authors and authorship information
+- PLOS_webcrawler.py: a python script that crawls PLOS_ONE and extracts authors and authorship information
+- gender.py: a utility function that assigns gender to authors
+- create_database.py: a script that sets up our database of author information, paper information, and author rankings in each paper
+- database_cleaning.py: a set of utility functions to clean data and make database more accurate

 make_website: scripts that made javascript files used by website.html
 - make_js_plots_final.py: takes html for plots and extracts the javascript from them, writes a javascript file with each plot as a function, changes the div ids of the plots to match div ids from website.html